 The three coalition partners – Scholz’s Social Democrats, Lindner’s FDP, and the Greens represented by Economy Minister Robert Habeck and Foreign Minister Annalena Baerbock – were to hold a series of meetings this week in order to resolve their differences.

-According to media reports, the leaders of the three coalition parties spent two and a half hours discussing ways to plug the multibillion-euro hole in next year’s budget and give a kick-start to the misfiring economy.
+According to media reports, the leaders of the three coalition parties spent two and a half hours discussing ways to plug the multibillion-euro hole in next year’s budget and give a kick-start to the economy.

 However, the chancellor rejected Lindner’s proposal to call early elections outright, Die Zeit reported.

 The government has still not presented its final budget draft for 2025.
-The existing one has a deficit of “several billion euros,” the German state broadcaster Deutsche Welle reported earlier this week.
+The existing one has a deficit of “several billion euros,” state broadcaster Deutsche Welle reported earlier this week.
 The legislature’s Budget Committee is scheduled to review the final draft on November 14.
 The budget must also be passed by the parliament by the end of this month.

 Now, according to Die Zeit, it is “absolutely unclear” if there will be a federal budget for 2025 at all and how the government plans to proceed.
 Earlier, DW reported that Scholz could end up with a minority government consisting of only his Social Democratic Party and the Greens.
-That would require him to seek situational coalitions in the parliament every time his government needed a majority of lawmakers to back an initiative.
+This would require him to seek situational coalitions in the parliament every time his government needs a majority of lawmakers to back an initiative.

 Podcasts